Crime and the legal system

 • Stock-theft: 7,290 (decreased by 2.1%)

-Official statistics on rural crime, colloquially called farm attacks, from the SAPS are limited.
-They often record these incidents under broader crime categories like murder and robbery.
+Official SAPS statistics on rural crime, colloquially called farm attacks, are limited.
+They often record these incidents under broader crime categories, such as murder and robbery.
 Crimes like stock theft have significant economic impacts on farmers and the agricultural sector.
 They affect commercial and emerging farmers and significantly undermine their livelihood and financial stability.

 Farming communities continuously criticize rural policing, accusing it of inefficiency and resulting in low conviction rates.
 The issue of farm attacks is indeed sensitive, complex, and often politicized, involving various socioeconomic elements, including racial tensions and land ownership disputes.